nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-imap-connector.md

 </td><td colspan="1">

-<div>Password of the email account from which the emails will be fetched.&nbsp;</div>
+<div>Password of the email account from which the emails will be fetched. </div>

 <div>